-For Aetna plans (ChoicePlan 500 and High Deductible Health Plan), a transplant will be covered as a network service only if performed in a facility that has been designated as an IOE facility for the type of transplant in question.
+For Aetna plans (CP500 and HDHP), a transplant will be covered as an in-network service only if performed in a facility that has been designated as an IOE facility for the type of transplant in question.
 Any facility that is not specified as an Institute of Excellence network facility is considered a non-participating facility for transplant-related services, even if the facility is considered a participating facility for other types of services.